scharffc/wtmiwd2024/README.md

 ### In collaboration with [Pace University Seidenberg School of CSIS](https://seidenberg.pace.edu)

+_This event is a great opportunity for a practical overview of Machine Learning.
+It will focus on Generative AI and will also include personal development activities._

 # Location

 * Pace University, Seidenberg School of CSIS, NYC Design Factory, 15 Beekman, 9th Floor, New York, NY 10038